rafaelcr/sips/sips/sip-tbd/sip-TBD-token-metadata-update-notifications.md

 but while this may work for individual applications, it does not provide a consistent experience for Stacks users that may interact with different metadata-aware systems with different refresh periods.
-This workaround also adds unnecessary network traffic and creates extra strain on public Stacks nodes.
+This workaround also adds unnecessary network traffic and creates extra strain on public Stacks nodes due to aggressively polling contract-read RPC endpoints.

 ## Metadata update notifications

 To solve this problem reliably, contract administrators need a way to notify the network when they have made changes to the metadata so any indexers may then perform a refresh just for that contract.
-This notification should create a persistent record in the Stacks blockchain so indexers that may be unavailable on first broadcast can still receive the message and perform the refresh when they come back online.

-The proposed mechanism for these notifications makes use of the [`print` Clarity language function](https://docs.stacks.co/write-smart-contracts/language-functions#print).
+The proposed mechanism for these notifications leverages the [`print` Clarity language function](https://docs.stacks.co/write-smart-contracts/language-functions#print).
 When used, its output is bundled inside an event of type `contract_event`: